simonsben/spacy_swarm/README.md

 * The Docker config is based on the code found [here](https://docs.docker.com/get-started/part3/).
 * The request code is based on the code found [here](https://stackoverflow.com/questions/51699817/python-async-post-requests)

+## Usage notes
+When using `process_documents()`, if you intend on calling the function multiple times you have to provide the event loop.
+This is because the `asincio` library does some weird stuff if you call `loop.close()`, then initialize another one later.
+You can do this by initializing a loop using `asyncio.get_event_loop()`, then passing it to the function through the optional parameter `job_loop`. **NOTE** that this also means you have to close the loop yourself after finishing.
+An example of this can be seen in the [execution file](manager/execute.py).